adrianmc15/MATH156-Chord-Transcription/README.md

 ## Stages of Development
 Development will need to happen in a few stages so that I have real results to show in the presentation.
 The stages will be as follows:

+Edit (2 Dec): goals have been changed slighty: just to explore chord recognition with CNN + signal processing (maybe compare different methods)

+#### Attempt 1: Exploration
+Plan:
-1. Do a CNN for just the chord recognition - on the separated chords from jazznet to demonstrate
+Do a CNN for just the chord recognition - on the separated chords from jazznet to demonstrate
 -  Preprocessing idea: extract the most prominent frequencies from the CQT of the chord and their respective magnitudes
 - rearrange them, and extract the differences between them
 - add these into the training dataframe
 - train the model with and without the spectograms

+Results:
+- the model for the manual chord extraction didn't work super well
+- the pure CNN on the spectograms didn't work super well.
+Now going to attempt a slightly different approach, based on some papers online

+#### Attempt 2: Building blocks
+Plan:
+- start with just major/minor model similar to kaggle
+- try to expand to diminished and augmented

+#### (Not in plan any more)

 2. Try to do a RNN or a CRF on the chord sequence
 3. Try a combined model